Skip to content

 Identifiers

-If you have an existing legacy_id and want to obtain the corresponding uuid, you can also do that, by calling the query uuid and passing the legacy_id along with the name of the entity:
+If you have an existing legacy_id and need the corresponding uuid, call the uuid query with the legacy_id and the entity name:

 query {